pattonsgirl/CEG3120/Projects/Project1/README.md

 For each step below, provide
    - a description of what the resource does (what is its role).
+   - responses to additional requests for information in any step.
    - a screenshot that shows the network resource has been created according to specification

 You may add whatever additional notes you would like.
 Getting a good screenshot can be done by clicking on the resource and showing configurations in the details menu.